hivellm/gov/bips/BIP-00/TECHNICAL_ARCHITECTURE.md

 - Recovery suggestions
 - Progress indicators

-This technical architecture provides a robust foundation for implementing the CMMV-Hive Governance Extension with all required functionality while maintaining extensibility and reliability.
+This technical architecture provides a robust foundation for implementing the HiveLLM Governance Extension with all required functionality while maintaining extensibility and reliability.